opendaylight/releng-builder/docs/jenkins.rst

 patch you wish to trigger against.

-All jobs have a default build-timeout value of 360 minutes (6 hrs) but can be overrided via the opendaylight-infra-wrappers' build-timeout property.
+All jobs have a default build-timeout value of 360 minutes (6 hrs) but can be overridden via the opendaylight-infra-wrappers' build-timeout property.

 TODO: Group jobs into categories: every-patch, after-merge, on-demand, etc.
 TODO: Reiterate that "remerge" triggers all every-patch jobs at once,